oconnor0/BeaconRoad/CoreRules.md

 ## 4. Add Bonus Dice

-You can normally gain up to **advantage** 2 for your action roll (some special abilities or conditions might give you additional advantage).
+You can normally gain up to **advantage** 2 for your action roll (some special abilities, power, or conditions might give you additional advantage).
 For one, you can gain **advantage** from a teammate.
 They take 1 stress, say how they help you, give you **advantage**, and if you fail the roll, you may reroll it.
-For another, you can either **push yourself** (take 1 stress) or you can accept a **Fiend's Bargain** (you can't get dice for both, it's one or the other).
+For another, you can **push yourself** (take 1 stress).

-### The Fiend's Bargain

-Characters in *Beacon Road* are scoundrels-they don't always act in their own best interests.
-To reflect this, the GM or any other player can offer you a bonus die if you accept a Fiend's Bargain.
-Common Fiend's Bargains include:

-* Collateral damage, unintended harm.

-* Sacrifice coin or an item.

-* Betray a friend or loved one.

-* Offend or anger a faction.

-* Start and/or tick a troublesome clock.

-* Add heat to the crew from evidence or witnesses.

-* Suffer harm.

-The Fiend's Bargain occurs regardless of the outcome of the roll.
-You make the deal, pay the price, and gain **advantage**.

-The Fiend's Bargain is always a free choice.
-If you don't like one, just reject it (or suggest how to alter it so you might consider taking it).
-You can always just push yourself for **advantage** instead.

-If it's ever needed, the GM has final say over which Fiend's Bargains are valid.

 ## 5. Roll the Dice and Judge the Result